bradyholt/arena-sheets/README.md

 - Logging
 - Exception handling
-- Implement Google Sheets *prepend* functionality to prevent overwriting
 - Format out data that gets written to Google Sheets
 - Email list of failures
-- Allow running --no-scrape with one class to fix single failure